-The Fund also pays the Manager an annual performance fee (the "performance fee") equal to 20% of the amount by which the percentage increase in net asset value per unit exceeds a threshold annualized increase of 5% (the "Hurdle Rate") of the Net Asset Value for each class of units at the beginning of that fiscal year.
-The Hurdle Rate of 5% is reset on January of each new calendar year for each class of units.
-The performance fee is accrued monthly and is payable for each calendar year.
-The performance fee plus applicable taxes is payable by the Fund within 10 business days from the year-end.
-Upon redemption of units of a particular class, the accrued portion of the performance fee allocated to the redeemed units for that class will be payable by the Fund within 10 business days of the month in which the units were redeemed.
+The Manager is entitled to a performance fee equal to 20% of the amount by which the performance of the Fund exceeds the previous high-water mark for each class of units.
+The performance fee is accrued monthly and is payable for each calendar quarter, provided that the high-water mark is exceeded, as referred to below.
+The performance fee plus applicable taxes will be payable by the Fund within 10 business days from the quarter-end.
+Upon the redemption of units of a particular class, the accrued portion of the performance fee allocated to the redeemed units for that class will be payable by the Fund within 10 business days of the end of the month in which the units were redeemed.